socadk/design-practice-repository/activities/DPR-StrategicDDD.md

 * Symmetric or asymmetric relationship?
 * Topology: local vs. remote interface?
 * Visibility (of collaboration/communication partners to each other)?
-* Amount of control and influence for downstream client/consumer on upstream supplier/provider?
+* Amount of control and influence for downstream client (consumer) on upstream supplier (provider)?

 Note that the relationship types do not exclude, but complement each other by default.